Sunday, November 8, 2020

 P.S.
 How to Make Easy Fried Rice

-What to do if there is extra Lemony Rice or Allison's Rice ?
+What to do if there is extra rice?
 Make Easy Fried Rice!

 The Secret to Avoid Soggy Rice?
 Keep the eggs separate until the very end...